vagouzhou/vagouzhou.github.io/README.md

 Note:
-<b>Please use "about:config" to add "localhost" into "media.getusermedia.screensharing.allowed_domains"</b>
+<b>Please use "about:config" to add "localhost" ,"apprtc.appspot.com", or "vagouzhou.github.io" into "media.getusermedia.screensharing.allowed_domains"</b>

 <b>##Test GetUserMedia by github site.</b>
 ====================================================